jetbrains-academy/sql-course/Lesson3/task1/task.md

 SELECT * FROM Planet
 ```

+In addition to `SELECT` clause, we see `FROM` clause which, in its simplest form, consists of a
-It selects all rows and all columns from the table named `Planet`.
+single table name.
+This query selects all rows and all columns from the table named `Planet`.
 A star symbol `*` stands for
 "all columns", while all rows are selected just because there is no filter in the query.

 Such queries may appear dumb, but they are used in many applications indeed,